jacque1ine/apache-pulsar-java/docs/source/cloud/cloud-source.md

 ### Introduction

-This document demonstrates how to use `apache-pulsar-java` to consume raw byte array messages from a topic.
+This document demonstrates how to use `apache-pulsar-java` to consume messages from a topic.

 ### Example